The former CEO of the Newcastle Jockey Club is taking his wrongful dismissal claim to the Federal Court.

 As a result of the dismissal, Williams applied to the Commission seeking reinstatement.

 He claimed he had no idea of the club’s plan to terminate his employment, claiming the NJC’s decision left him shocked.

 “We all invest a lot of hours into the club but I can say, at my level, you invest day and night into that place,” he said.

 “To get to the point that I got to is incredibly disappointing.”

-The matter wasn’t settled during conciliation, so it will now head to the Federal Court.
+The matter failed to settle at conciliation, so it will now head to the Federal Court for determination.